-^{1:} The codes in the parentheses in the "Error code" column indicate error detail codes.

-- (a): Errors that can be reset regardless of the switch settings - O: Errors that can be reset if the remote reset setting on the unit is set to "Enable" (factory setting) Errors that cannot be reset if the remote reset setting on the unit is set to "Disable" - X: Errors that cannot be reset - -: Errors that will be automatically cancelled once its cause is removed

-5: Power failure will be detected as an error only when the "Automatic recovery after power failure" setting on the unit is set to "Disable."
-(The default setting for the "Automatic recovery after power failure" setting is "Enable.")
+- 1: The codes in the parentheses in the "Error code" column indicate error detail codes. - 2: If an error occurs, error codes shown above will appear in the 4-digit digital display on the PCB. - 3: Definition of symbols in the "Error reset" column. - ⊚: Errors that can be reset regardless of the switch settings - O: Errors that can be reset if the remote reset setting on the unit is set to "Enable" (factory setting) Errors that cannot be reset if the remote reset setting on the unit is set to "Disable" - \times : Errors that cannot be reset - -: Errors that will be automatically cancelled once its cause is removed - 4: Power failure will be detected as an error only when the "Automatic recovery after power failure" setting on the unit is set to "Disable."
+(The default setting for the "Automatic recovery after power failure" setting is "Enable.") - 5: Depending on the system configuration, if communication error lasts for 10 minutes or longer, units will make an abnormal stop.
+This error can be reset by turning off and then back on the unit's power. - 6: This error code will appear when multiple errors occur that are reset in different ways and when one or more of these errors have not been reset.
+This error can be reset by turning off and then back on the unit's power. - 7: Before resetting this error, remove its causes.
+Resuming operation without removing the causes of heat exchanger freeze up will cause heat exchanger damage.